TAMUSA-ACM/TAMUSA-ACM.github.io/learn/index.md

 ## Sponsored Learning
 - [GitHub Developer Pack](https://education.github.com/pack) - Comes with a plethora of useful developer tools for free
 - [AWS Educate](https://aws.amazon.com/education/awseducate/) - Want to be a certified cloud engineer?
 DevOps?
 Free education for students
+- [Linux Academy](https://linuxacademy.com/students) - For $80 per 3 months, you get access to TONS of materials from Linux, RedHat, Containerization, DevOps, and more!
+- [Udacity] - Outstanding Online Course Website that has a great material for various topics!
+- [Udemy] - Another Online Course Website that has cheap to free courses for various IT products!